smarvin/webdataconnector/docs/wdc_whats_new.md

 title: What's New
 layout: docs
 ---
 The web data connector (WDC) version 3.0 is a complete rewrite of the web data connector model used in previous versions.
+WDC 3.0 offers developers extended flexibility and a streamlined toolset to create connectors for web-based data that isn’t easily retrieved using conventional ODBC or JDBC drivers.
+With the Web Data Connector 3.0 SDK, you can build connectors to virtually any web data source faster and more easily than ever before.

+The WDC 3.0 framework revamps the WDC developer experience by eliminating the hosting overhead of the previous versions.
+This provides integrated authentication capabilities and modernizes the SDK tools, libraries, and API.
+These changes reduce the complexity for building a new WDC.

+Additionally, with the new framework, web data connectors appear as named connections in the product and can be distributed through the Tableau Extension Gallery.
+This makes them more discoverable and usable across the Tableau platform.

 ## Extensible Protocol Server